-- Make sure the boat is securely moored and all engines are off. - Make sure all switches are in the OFF position. - Make sure all passengers leave the boat. - Close all doors and hatches. - If the boat is equipped with a generator, make sure the blowers are off to prevent fuel fumes from entering the equipment compartment.
+- Make sure the boat is securely moored and all engines are off. - Make sure all switches are in the OFF position. - Make all 120 volt AC systems are turned off. - Make sure all passengers leave the boat. - · Close all doors and hatches. - If the boat is equipped with a generator, make sure the blower is off to prevent fuel fumes from entering the equipment compartment.